Finnoy Travel - Reviews, Stories and Tips

 Finnish Aviation Museum

 The Finnish Aviation Museum is near Helsinki Airport in the heart of the Aviapolis area in Vantaa.
-It is an exciting visiting destination for everyone, whether you are an aviation enthusiast or a novice regarding aviation.
-They have a collection of several aircraft related to the history of Finnish aviation, including old fighter planes from the early 19th century up to the Russian Mig-21 and Swedish Saab J-35 Draken.
+It is an exciting destination for everyone, whether you are an aviation enthusiast or a novice.
+They have a collection of several aircraft related to the history of Finnish aviation, including early 19th-century fighters, the Russian MiG-21, and the Swedish Saab J-35 Draken.
 We highly recommend riding the ME 109 or Airbus A320 simulators there!
 You can also climb Finnair’s old passenger plane and access the cabin.

 Finnish Aviation Museum in Vantaa